 Using a copyrighted image on your post is infringing on the image owner’s rights and is therefore punishable by law!

-To ensure that the images that you will includeon your blog is safe for use, below are tips that you should follow:
+To ensure that the images that you will include on your blog are safe for use, below are tips that you should follow:

-- Go to Flickr Creative Commonsand Wikimedia Commons for more images that you can reuse on your post.
-Don’t forget to credit the owner of the images you will include on your post.
-For Public Domain images found on Wikimedia Commons, you don’t needto attribute the owner.
+- Go to Flickr Creative Commons, Shopify Burst, and Wikimedia Commons for more images that you can reuse in your post.
+Don’t forget to credit the owner of the images you will include in your post.
+For Public Domain images found on Wikimedia Commons, you don’t need to attribute the owner.

 Are there other suggestions on how to avoid plagiarism unintentionally that we are unable to mention above?
 Share them by commenting below!